 By helping to curb chronic inflammation, beets may also help prevent your cat from getting sick in the first place.
 Anti-inflammatory, antioxidant-rich foods do not cure disease, but they can lower many animals’ risk of developing health problems like heart disease, type two diabetes, autoimmune diseases, and some forms of cancer.

-The downside to beets: most of its calories come from sugar, which is not what cats need to thrive.
+Things to Keep in Mindsugar, which is not what cats need to thrive.
 Because of their high fiber content, beets are not too likely to cause blood sugar spikes, but cats still should not eat large quantities of them—beets and other vegetables are not nutritionally adequate for felines.
 Cats who consume large amounts of beets will likely develop nutritional deficiencies and digestive problems.

 Overall, beets are a healthy choice for healthy adult cats, who can benefit from their anti-inflammatory and antioxidant properties, low calorie content, and high fiber content.
 Small amounts of beets given as supplements or treats can support digestive health, prevent constipation and diarrhea, and may protect against chronic diseases like cancer and arthritis.
 If you want to include beets in your cat’s diet, start slowly!
 If you give your cat too much fiber all at once, they will almost certainly end up inducing diarrhea.
 Small amounts of fiber will improve digestive health, but too much can make it even worse.